Vikraman Radhakrishnan

-Vikraman Radhakrishnan (born 24 August 1988) is a Journalist, Anchor, Actor and a Politician (VCK).
+Vikraman Radhakrishnan (born 24 August 1988) is an Indian actor and former politician who primarily works in Tamil television.
 He made debuted into television as a host in the talk show Nadanthathu Enna?
 Kutramum Pinnaniyum in 2016.
 Vikraman is best known for his portrayal of Vikram in Vinnaithaandi Varuvaayaa (2016).
 He appeared in Tamil reality show Bigg Boss (Tamil season 6) as a contestant and later emerged as the 1st runner-up.

 Career

 Radhakrishnan began his television career in 2016, he debuted in the talk show Nadanthathu Enna?
 Kutramum Pinnaniyum in 2016.
-Later that same year he made his first acting debut in the television drama EMI-Thavanai Murai Vazhkai playing the lead role as Santhosh alongside actors Pavani Reddy, Shyam Sunder and Haripriya.
+Later that same year he made his first acting debut in the television drama EMI - Thavanai Murai Vazhkai playing the lead role as Santhosh alongside actors Pavani Reddy, Shyam Sunder and Haripriya.
 He later went on to act in another drama serial called Vinnaithaandi Varuvaayaa which aired on Star Vijay starring alongside actress Madhumila.

-Political Career

-In 2020, Vikraman joined Viduthalai Chiruthaigal Katchi political party and was appointed as an official spokesperson of party.
+In 2020, Vikraman joined Viduthalai Chiruthaigal Katchi political party and was a spokesperson from 2020 to 2022.